-Farnsworth Group was retained by the Peoria Public Library to complete a comprehensive renovation and expansion of their entire network of facilities citywide, after successful passage of a capital campaign referendum.
-This $28 million program encompassed five (5) facilities, including the all-new North Branch Library, serving the northern and western portions of suburban Peoria where the most recent growth and development have occurred.
+The project was part of a comprehensive renovation and expansion of the Peoria Public Library's entire network of facilities citywide after passage of a capital campaign referendum.
+This $28 million program encompassed five facilities, including the new North Branch Library

-Once the green field site was chosen for this new North Branch Library, Farnsworth Group undertook the detailed architectural and engineering design, as well as seeing this project through to construction completion and ribbon-cutting (with BCA completing the architectural work through the design development phase).
-Library features and elements include extensive areas for both youth and adults, in both the fiction and non-fiction categories; a unique story time rotunda with a very special environment for youth learning and activities; a 1,600 SF public meeting room, with several smaller gathering venues; and a vibrant garden seating area with water feature at the exterior.
+Library features and elements include extensive areas for youth and adults in both the fiction and non-fiction categories; a unique story-time rotunda with a special environment for youth learning and activities; a 1,600 SF public meeting room, with several smaller gathering venues; and a vibrant garden seating area with water feature.
 Also included are a bookmobile garage and outreach collection room, as well as numerous ancillary support spaces for off-site library services.

-Towards the end of construction for this project, the children’s rotunda noted above was transformed into a beehive-themed area, with bee sculptures commissioned by both a Chicago, Illinois artist and a Paris, France artist.
-A demonstration beehive was also added at the interior, with a link to the outside so that the bees could feast on the prairie landscape that surrounds the Library.
+The children’s rotunda was transformed into a beehive-themed area, with bee sculptures commissioned by both a Chicago artist and a Paris, France artist.
+A demonstration beehive was also added with a link to the outside so that the bees could feast on the prairie landscape that surrounds the Library.